yoonghan/yoonghan.github.io/README.md

 ## Deployment for Github PAT permission

 1. For accessing private repo, please allow Profile -> Settings -> Personal Access Token (classic), open read:packages (basically th esame as vercel deployment).
 For more info refer: https://docs.github.com/en/packages/working-with-a-github-packages-registry.
 Add as Github secret in Settings->Secrets And variable and add NPM_TOKEN key.
 NOTE: In merge NODE_AUTH_TOKEN is used instead.
-2. Workflow requires 1) registry-url in checkout action, 2) NODE_AUTH_TOKEN env.
+2. Workflow requires
+3. registry-url in checkout action,
+4. NODE_AUTH_TOKEN env.
 If the workflow is callable, use "secrets: inherit", else secret cannot be shown.
 To test print with `echo ${#NODE_AUTH_TOKEN}` and should return some integer values.

-# Vercel/NextJS
+## Vercel/NextJS

 1. NextJS on vercel re-uses .next build cache.
 This sometimes creates an issue, e.g. a page that was once deployed as AMP will forever be recognized as AMP until the cache is cleared.
 2. To build without previous build cache; click redeploy button from Vercel dashboard (a menu from the 3 vertical dots) and uncheck "Build with previous build cache".

+## NextJS Static Site Generation

+NextJS for static generation `ouput: "export"` in `next.config.js`, requires all pages to have removed `"use server"`.
+Generally all pages that requires _/api_ call needs to be removed as well, hence need to figure out how to relink these site directly to walcron.

-# Rust Webassembly
+## Rust Webassembly

 1. To regenerate new Wasm from webassembly, run the command below:
 2. The scripts include a custom .gitignore.